-- Ensure that all transit stops are ADA compliant with nearby protected pedestrian crossings. - Improve the transit environment with new bus shelters along the corridor, especially at proposed BRT stops. - Support micro-transit alternatives, such as on-demand door-to-door transit, which will contribute to additional transit use. - In the long-term, explore whether a median BRT approach is appropriate for the University Boulevard corridor. - Study options for improving transit performance through Four Corners from Lorain Avenue to Lexington Drive as part of a long-term comprehensive redesign of the intersection of University Boulevard and Colesville Road.
-Improving multimodal safety-not increasing capacity or vehicular travel speeds through Four Corners-should remain the top priority of the study; as such, pedestrian and bicycle safety improvements, including a human scale and reduced pedestrian crossing distances, a Breezeway that connects to bicycle and pedestrian facilities along University Boulevard, and ample street buffers should remain part of the long-term vision.
+- Ensure that all transit stops are ADA compliant with nearby protected pedestrian crossings. - Improve the transit environment with new bus shelters along the corridor, especially at proposed BRT stops. - Support micro-transit alternatives, such as on-demand door-to-door transit, which will contribute to additional transit use. - In the long-term, explore whether a median BRT, or curb-running BRT approach is appropriate for the University Boulevard corridor, to the extent possible within the existing curb-to-curb dimension. - Study options for improving transit performance through Four Corners from Lorain Avenue to Lexington Drive as part of a long-term comprehensive redesign of the intersection of University Boulevard and Colesville Road.
+Improving multimodal safety-not increasing capacity or vehicular travel speeds through Four Corners-should remain the top priority of the study; as such, pedestrian and bicycle safety improvements, including a human scale and reduced pedestrian crossing distances, a Breezeway that connects to bicycle and pedestrian facilities along University Boulevard, and ample street buffers should remain part of the long term vision.